dusk-network/docs-public/src/content/docs/developer/smart-contract/core-concepts.md

 ### Usage of panic & reverting state

 While you can have Result types in your smart contracts and handle them in multiple function calls, in the end you may want to abort execution.
-For example if a specific requirement is not satisfied you can always make use of directives that lead to panic (e.g. `.expect()` or `panic!()`).
+For example if a specific requirement is not satisfied you can always make use of directives that lead to panic (e.g., `.expect()` or `panic!()`).
 This is equivalent to `require()` in Solidity.
 It will abort the smart contract execution and let the transaction [fail](/learn/tx-fees#unsuccessful-transactions).
 This will also **revert** the state, making no changes to it.

 ## UTXO & Account-model